Skip to content

 Installing a sauna kit can be a rewarding DIY project when planned properly.
 The details vary by model, but most installations follow a similar sequence: prepare the site, assemble the structure, connect the heater system, and perform a full safety check before use.

 If you’re unsure about electrical requirements or local code considerations, professional support is often worth it.
-For businesses, gyms, or clinics planning a wellness build-out, you can explore guidance on our commercial page.
+For businesses, gyms, or clinics planning a sauna build-out, you can explore guidance on our commercial page.

 What Tools and Safety Measures Are Needed for Installation?